 VAPOR PRESSURE: Not available.
 SPECIFIC VOLUME (ft3/lb): Not available.
 COEFFICIENT WATER/OIL DISTRIBUTION: Not available.
-VISCOSITY: 2 mm2/s properties in the event of an accidental release.

-VOC (LESS WATER AND EXEMPT): <599 g/L
+VISCOSITY: Not available.

+VOC (less water and exempt): 660 g/L

-HOW TO DETECT THIS SUBSTANCE (WARNING PROPERTIES): The appearance and odor of this product may act as warning
+HOW TO DETECT THIS SUBSTANCE (WARNING PROPERTIES): The odor of this product may act as warning properties in the event of an accidental release.
+The odor of Xylenes in this product may be a good warning property as its TLV is more than 10 times the odor threshold.